 Social Studies, Science And Technology

 The children follow a planned curriculum to help them develop basic skills, but also make use of IT in all areas of the curriculum.
-We have just had new Smartboard interactive whiteboards installed and taken delivery of new mobile devices which we look forward to using alongside our existing PCs and laptops as we develop and expand our use of technology across the school.
+We have Smartboard interactive whiteboards, mobile devices, including ipads and Chromebooks, which we use alongside our existing PCs and laptops as we develop and expand our use of technology across the school.

 Religious and Moral Education